Important Information for Unemployment Insurance Claimants: (as of 5/14/20)

 - To collect benefits, you must be ready, willing, and able to work, and actively looking for work during each week in which you are claiming benefits.
-We understand that many of you are unable to work due to the COVID-19 pandemic and New York State on PAUSE.
-If you would otherwise be able to work, you should answer 'YES' in order to receive your benefits.

 - If you apply for unemployment insurance, you will be asked if you want to receive your benefits by direct deposit or debit card.